xdmushui/partner-center-sdk/develop/cancel-software-purchases.md

 If successful, this method returns the order with cancelled line items.

+The order status will be marked as either **cancelled** (if all the line items in the order are cancelled), or **completed** (if not all line items in the order are cancelled).

 ### Response success and error codes

 Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
 Use a network trace tool to read this code, error type, and additional parameters.
 For the full list, see [Partner Center REST error codes](error-codes.md).

 ### Response example

+In the following example response, you can see that the quantity of line item with the offer identifier **DG7GMGF0FKZV:0003:DG7GMGF0DWMS** has become zero (0).
+This change means that the line item that was marked for cancellation has been cancelled successfully.
+The example order contains other line items that were not cancelled, which means that the status of the overall order will be marked as **completed**, not **cancelled**.

 ```http
 HTTP/1.1 200 OK